oracle-livelabs/oci/oci-vtaps-flow-logs/lab2/lab2.md

 ### About Compute

 Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances.
 You can create instances as needed to meet your compute and application requirements.
 After you create an instance, you can access it securely from your computer or from within the Oracle Cloud Shell, restart it, attach and detach volumes, and terminate it when you're done with it.
 Any changes made to the instance's local drives are lost when you terminate it.
 Any saved changes to volumes attached to the instance are retained.
+[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/home.htm) for more information on Compute.

 Oracle Cloud Infrastructure (OCI) Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell provides an ephemeral machine to use as a host for a Linux shell, pre-configured with the latest version of the OCI Command Line Interface (CLI) and a number of useful tools.
+[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) for more information on the Cloud Shell.

 ### Objectives